 One of the generator servicing and maintenance tips you need to follow if you want to be sure the generator will turn on when you most need it is to run it every three months.

-If it is a portable generator, be sure to move the generator outdoors or somewhere well ventilated to avoid breathing in harmful fumes such as carbon monoxide.
+If it is a portable generator, move it outdoors or somewhere well-ventilated to avoid breathing in harmful fumes such as carbon monoxide.

 3. Inspect Fuel Lines

 Fuel lines can clog and even crack.
 Damaged fuel lines will prevent the right amount of gasoline from reaching the fuel system, which means the generator will not run as efficiently as you need it to.
-It can also result in leaking fuel, which is obviously dangerous as it can lead to a fire or even an explosion.
+This problem can also result in leaking fuel, which is dangerous as it can lead to a fire or even an explosion.

 4. Clean or Replace Air Filter

-Air filters are somewhat delicate and will easily break down with use, putting your generator at risk.
-You can try to clean the air filter, but be sure to use care to avoid ripping it or otherwise causing physical damage .
+Air filters are somewhat delicate and easily break down with use, putting your generator at risk.
+You can try to clean the air filter, but be sure to use care to avoid ripping it or otherwise causing physical damage.
 You can wash it in soapy water, avoiding harsh chemicals, and allow it to air dry for 24 hours.

-Since air filters are affordable to replace, here again it can save you time and stress to just buy a new one.
+Since air filters are affordable to replace, here again, it can save you time and stress to buy a new one.

-Some generators also have fuel filters and/or oil filters that you will want to check periodically, as well.
-The advice given above applies here too: just get a new fuel filter, don’t try to clean the old one.
+Some generators also have fuel and/or oil filters that you will want to check periodically.
+The advice above applies here, too: get a new fuel filter and don’t try to clean the old one.
 Note that not all portable generators necessarily have these filters.

 5. Invest in a Generator Cover or Enclosure

 You may wonder: can a generator get wet without damage?
-The fact is, water can damage a generator in various ways, so you want to protect it from the elements.
+Water can damage a generator in various ways, so you want to protect it from the elements.
 A removable cover can work perfectly for portable generators.
-That’s also a good option for a standby generator, but you might think about building a protective enclosure instead.
+That’s also a good option for a standby generator, but you might consider building a protective enclosure instead.

 Here’s a DIY generator cover that has worked for me for years… a piece of plywood strapped onto my portable generator with a couple of bungee cords.
 It’s not pretty, but it works!